Sdcantwell3/stock-analysis/README.md

 ### Purpose
   The purpose of this project is to look at functioning VBA code and attempt to refactor it into a more efficient form.
 The code is built to analyse stock data.
 In the model we looked at 12 different Green stocks annual performance for 2017 and 2108.
 ## Results
   I built the refactored code on the structure of the original analysis keeping the code for the input box and headers.
-I also used the original code/workbook for the ticker array.
+I also used the original code for the ticker array.
 Below are the step by step changes I took to refactor the orginal code.

        '1a) Create a ticker Index
         tickerIndex = 0